Skip to content

 If we think it useful, we might use tools like EMDR or Rewind therapy to help process painful memories or experiences.

-£80 - £130 online, or in person in Hertford, depending on your circumstances.
+£90 - £130 online, depending on your circumstances.

 I’ve been a clinical lead in the NHS, local authorities, and the voluntary sector.
 I’m a psychotherapist and supervisor with a specialism in supporting people with ADHD and neurodiversity.